 Written in Occitan, a language descendant of latin as spoken in the Roman empire and traditionally the language used in southern France, the name of this cabin refers to the former profession of its owner: operator of the mill of Rochevideau, a community located in a rural part of the Perigord

-Having managed the mill for many years, Marcel Debord (1909-1994), in his early fifties got such problems with his legs that he had to decide to finish this job.
+Marcel Debord (1909-1994) managed the mill for many years but then, in his early fifties he got such problems with his legs that he had to decide to finish this job.

-The decorative items included horse hoes, all kinds of iron utensils and various other iron elements, like spoons and forks, decoratively attached to a concrete plate.
+The decorative items included horse hoes, all kinds of iron utensils and various other iron elements like spoons and forks, which in a decorative way were attached to a concrete plate.

-Debord made his sculptures from concrete, using molds.
-He would mainly depict small animals from the area where he grew up and where he lived, such as a snail, a pigeon, an owl, or a swan, as in the picture below.
+Debord would use molds to create his concrete sculptures.
+He mainly depicted small animals from the area where he grew up and lived, such as a snail, a pigeon, an owl, or a swan, as in the picture below.

 All together a bestiary of familiar animals...

-Living alone, these small constructs may have been special to Debord.
+Living alone, these small constructions may have been special to Debord.

 Les animaux poussent comme des fleurs